velixo/BitchTalkAndroid/README.md

 BitchTalk, but as an Android app.
 Brilliant innit, bitch?

-Since android said "fuck it" to supporting eclipse-based android development...
+...Well, since android said "fuck it" to supporting eclipse-based android development...

 ### BitchTalkAndroid, now being developed in AndroidStudio!